Tutorial Gateway

 SQL Create Table in Management Studio

-In order to Create Sql Server Table, within the Management Studio object explorer, Expand the Database folder in which you want to create table in Sql Server.
-Please select the Tables folder and Right click on it will open the context menu.
+Within the Management Studio object explorer, Expand the Database folder in which you want to create a table.
+Please select the folder, and Right click on it will open the context menu.
+Select the New option and then select the below-shown option.

-Add Identity Column to SQL Table using Management Studio
+Add Identity Column using Management Studio.

 Click OK to finish saving.
 Write the following Select statement to check whether the table holds all the column names or not.

-Create Local and Global Temp Table in SQL Server
+Local and Global Temp Tables

--- SQL Create Local Temp Table
+-- Local Temp

 CREATE TABLE #LocalTemp